Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 H(O \mid S, T) = 0 \tag{Def}
 $$

-The output is fully determined by the source—there is no unexplained entropy.
+The output is fully determined by the source; there is no unexplained entropy.
 All structure in the output traces back to stored knowledge or provided context.

 For hallucination: